matheuslmpereira/flutter-audio-analiser/performance_analises.md

 ## Emulator Pixel 3a 34 extesion 7 arm64-v8a

+Following I cut some log samples of the execution in diverse contexts.

 #### useIsolates = false useTopLevelFunction = false
  frequency -1.0 - intensity 0.47335686156100465 taken: 50 ms